 I opened one of the first aromatherapy schools in North America in Boston, MA called the “New England Center for Aromatherapy” and was instrumental in inspiring the creation and naming of the National Association for Holistic Aromatherapy after my own local organization.

 My school in Massachusetts grew steadily and we soon changed the name to the Institute of Dynamic Aromatherapy (IDA).
 Dynamic Aromatherapy is still my passion for it is a field open to creative and dynamic practices.
-In 2003, the IDA changed its name to: The East-West School for Herbal and Aromatic Studies in order to acknowledge the growing interest in both herbal and aromatic remedies and our love for the healing philosophies of the east and the west.
+In 2003, the IDA changed its name to: The East-West School for Aromatic Studies in order to acknowledge the growing interest in both herbal and aromatic remedies and our love for the healing philosophies of the east and the west.